Shipping A Car To Dubai: What You Need To Know

 Roll On, Roll Off (RORO) - Roll-on, roll-off is the most popular method of international auto transport when delivering a vehicle to the port of another country.
 RORO car shipping means your car is driven onto a ship (rolled on) and secured in the cargo area before delivery.
 Upon arrival, it is driven off (rolled off) and ready to be picked up.
 Typically, nothing is allowed inside the vehicle during RORO transport.

-Joe Webster works for A-1 Auto Transport, the leader in domestic and international vehicle shipping.
+Joe Webster works for A-1 Auto Transport, the leader in domestic an international car shipping services.

 - UAE Guide